19akshansh/19akshansh/README.md

 <hr />

-<p align="center"> 😁 I'm a Coder/Programmer from India who has aimed to become not the best, but one of the best coders in the country(maybe in the world too 👀). </p>
+<p align="center"> 😁 I'm a Programmer from India who has aimed to become not the best, but one of the best coders in the country(maybe in the world too 👀). </p>

 <hr />